Peripli/specification/api.md

 * If a user is allowed to update or delete an entity, the user SHOULD also be allowed to fetch and list the entity and to see the status of the entity.
 * If a user is allowed to see an entity, the user SHOULD have access to *all* fields and labels of the entity.
 * The Service Manager MAY restrict write access to some fields and labels.
-There is no way for the client to find out in advance which data can be updated.
+There is no way for the client to find out in advance which data can be set and updated.

 ## Asynchronous Operations